-Bulgaria and Hungary: Discussions on energy cooperation21.
-October 2020. / SEE Energy News
+Bulgaria and Hungary: Discussions on energy cooperation, SEE Energy News

 The discussion between Bulgarian and Hungarian ministers included energy, migration, and the European integration of the Western Balkans.